 The large vaulted lobby welcomes you onto the ship and provides access to the Restaurant and lounge.
 A collection of smaller and larger tables around the restaurant and lounge gives plenty of choice.
 A lift services the middle and upper accommodation decks but not the lower, Emerald, Deck or Sun Deck.

-There is also a Spa and fitness room on board which is free for passengers to use.
+There is also a wellness area on board featuring a sauna, steam room, shower and relaxation area, which is free for passengers to use.

 Riviera cater exclusively for British passengers so cuisine tends to be more towards our tastes.
 Breakfast was a buffet, with a wide selection of continental and British favourites.
 Unusually, Riviera also provide continental breakfasts in your cabin should you prefer.
 Lunch is primarily buffet service, although there is a served option should you prefer.